FENECON Industrial S — Assembly and Operating Instructions

 |

-Maintenance work may only be carried out by trained and qualified specialists. |
+Maintenance work must only be carried out by trained and qualified specialists. |

 11. Storage